MarcBHahn/TOPAS-CellModels/README.md

 3) Description:

 A simple spherical cell with nanoparticles can be generated in a fast manner.
-The user has the option of including organelles: nucleus, mitochondria, cell membrane and/or nanoparticles.
+The user has the option to include nanoparticles and different organelles in the cell, e.g. a nucleus, mitochondria, a cell membrane.

 4) Usage:

 Examples can be found in the  "examples/" directory.

 5) Bugs: